Breast cancer patients may misjudge how they’ll feel after mastectomy

 It also included 13 patients who didn’t have cancer but still opted for a mastectomy, which some women with a very high risk of breast cancer do as a preventive measure.

 Women in the study were 54 years old, on average, and the majority were white.
-More than half of them were college graduates, and 72 percent had private health insurance.
+More than half of them were college graduates, and 72% had private health insurance.

 Survey questions touched on general happiness, quality of life, sexual attractiveness and predicted satisfaction with breast pain, numbness and appearance.